Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Methodology

 \section{Methodology}

-This study compares the effectiveness of two optimization algorithms, sep-CMA-ES and Adam, for optimizing prompt embedding vectors in diffusion-based image generation.
-Using Stable Diffusion XL Turbo as the generative model, both algorithms were applied in a black-box setting to evolve text embeddings toward higher image aesthetics and semantic alignment, as measured by a weighted combination of the LAION Aesthetic Predictor V2 and CLIPScore.
+This work compares two optimization algorithms, sep-CMA-ES and Adam, for inference-time prompt-embedding optimization in diffusion-based image generation.
+Using Stable Diffusion XL Turbo as the generative model, both algorithms were applied to optimize the text-conditioning embedding vector to improve image aesthetics and prompt--image semantic alignment, as measured by a weighted combination of LAION Aesthetic Predictor V2 and CLIPScore.